Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 Figure 5.
 Outlier analysis from assignment 5.

-- **Address other alternative models considered**: We tried using the general linear model (GLM) with elastic net, monotonic gradient boosting machines (GBM) and extreme gadient boosting (XGBoost).
+- **Address other alternative models considered**: We tried using the general linear model (GLM) with elastic net, monotonic gradient boosting machines (GBM) and extreme gradient boosting (XGBoost).
 The models tried can be found in [assigment 1](https://github.com/HannaCourtot/DNSC-6330---Responsible-Machine-Learning/blob/main/Group_5_assign_1.ipynb).
 However, our EBM model demonstrated the highest AUC and maintained an AIR above the 0.9 threshold, making it the most suitable choice for further implementation.

 (**HINT**: Test AUC taken from https://github.com/jphall663/GWU_rml/blob/master/assignments/model_eval_2023_06_21_12_52_47.csv)

 #### Correlation Heatmap

 ![Correlation Heatmap](Correlation_Matrix_for_Input_Features.png)

 Figure 6.
 Correlation matrix for input features.